-The GC3’s Innovation Project Group is developing new collaborative models for advancing green chemistry innovation to bring new, safer chemicals and materials to market and encourage their adoption.
+The GC3 Collaborative Innovation Program is developing new collaborative models for advancing green chemistry innovation to bring new, safer chemicals and materials to market and encourage their adoption.

 Many GC3 members are looking for novel, safe, effective, and perhaps natural chemical ingredients or materials for their products and are willing to set aside their competitive instincts to collaboratively search for, evaluate and push to market new green chemicals and materials that they can use in their products for the benefit of all.
 Collaboration makes particular sense when the target chemical or material is:

 The GC3 has developed a number of collaborative innovation models and has implemented several as described below.

 Chemical suppliers and cosmetic and personal care product manufacturers within the GC3 membership expressed an interest in working collaboratively to create a specifications document to inform the development of green chemistry alternatives to silicone chemistry for cosmetic and personal care products.
 Octamethylcyclotetrasiloxane (D4), Decamethylcyclopentasiloxane (D5) and Dodecamethylcyclohexasiloxane (D6) are listed on the EU Regulation on Registration, Evaluation and Authorisation of Chemicals (REACH) Candidate List for Substances of Very High Concern (SVHC).
 This designation and subsequent restriction of the chemicals in wash-off products has resulted in a market need for alternatives to these widely utilized components.
 A survey of cosmetics and personal care product manufacturers has shown that although these manufacturers generally prioritize cyclic siloxane replacements; alternatives for all silicone chemistries were significant considerations.